 "I am happy with who I am and what I am!"

 and he prepares to eat Red, as always.
 And the Woodsman bursts in, of course, but does not get his usual welcome reception.
 Instead he is called a sexist and a speciesist for "bursting in like a Neandrathal" and expecting his weapon to do the thinking for him.
-Fit and active grandmother bursts up from the wolf's belly, out through his throat, and slays the Woodsman, whereupon she, Little Red and the wolf set up "an alternate household based on mutual respect and cooperation."
+Fit and active grandmother bursts up from the wolf's belly, out through his throat, and slays the Woodsman, whereupon she, Each story ends more ridiculous than the last, all in the name of political correctness.

 It's all utterly ridiculous and good silly fun.
 And a super quick read, too, with each story only being 2-3 pages, and the whole book being less than 80.
 And though this type of humor is certainly not for everyone, if it is yours, I'd recommend picking this one up.